ttsukagoshi/mail-merge-for-gmail/README.md

 - Line breaks within a spreadsheet cell will be reflected in the plain text version of the merged mail, but not in the HTML version.

 ### 3. Create a template draft on Gmail
 Create a Gmail draft to serve as the template.
 By default, the merge fields are specified by double curly brackets, i.e., `Dear {{Name}},... `.
 The field names should correspond with the column names of the spreadsheet (case-sensitive).
-If HTML mail is enabled, text styles of the draft template will be reflected on the personalized emails.
+Files can be attached to the draft to be reflected on the personlized emails.
+If HTML mail is enabled, text styles of the draft template will also be carried over.

 #### Group Merge
 In a case where there are two or more entries in your list with the same recipient, you might want to group the entries into a single email rather than sending the recipient similar emails more than once.
-Group merge enables you to specify which field to list individually and which to combine in an email, as shown in the example below.
+Group merge enables you to specify which field to list individually and which to combine in an email, as shown in [the example below](https://github.com/ttsukagoshi/mail-merge-for-gmail#example-of-group-merge).

 The group merge field is, by default, marked by double square brackets, i.e., `[[Meeting ID: {{Meeting ID}}]]`.
 The merge fields (the curly brackets) nested inside this group merge field will be merged reclusively if there are two or more rows for the same recipient.
 A special index field `{{i}}` can be used inside the group merge field to indicate the index number within the group merge.
 To enable the group merge function, change the value of `ENABLE_GROUP_MERGE` to `true`.